MOSEK/Mosek.go/doc/source/mosek.rst

    B^T \barX = b

-for the unknowns :math:`\barX`, with :math:`b` being a user-defined  vector.
+for the unknowns :math:`\bar{X}`, with :math:`b` being a user-defined  vector.

-In order to make sense of the solution :math:`\barX` it is important to know the ordering of the variables in the basis because the ordering specifies how :math:`B` is constructed.
-When calling :msk:func:`task.initbasissolve` an ordering of the basis variables is obtained, which can be used to deduce how |mosek| has constructed :math:`B`.
+In order to make sense of the solution :math:`\bar{X}` it is important to know the ordering of the variables in the basis because the ordering specifies how :math:`B` is constructed.
+When calling ``initbasissolve`` an ordering of the basis variables is obtained, which can be used to deduce how MOSEK has constructed :math:`B`.
 Indeed if the :math:`k`\ th basis variable is variable :math:`x_j` it implies that